Xorlent/Cybersec-Links/Configuring-TPM-Certs.md

   e.
 Check only “Microsoft Platform Crypto Provider”
   f.
 Thumbprint: SHA256
 5. Click OK
-6. Re-open the new template - This step is required due to a UI bug
-7. Compatibility
-  a.
-Upgrade Certificate Authority compatibility to 2012R2
-  b.
-Upgrade Certificate recipient compatibility to Windows 10/2016
-8. Security
+6. Security
   a.Ensure security settings are appropriate
     *Hosts that need to enroll should have only the following rights:*
       - Enroll
       - Autoenroll
-9. Request Handling
+7. Request Handling
   a.
 Ensure all selectable options are unchecked
-10. Publish the template.
+8. Publish the template.
 At this step you can publish a group policy object to have the machines auto-enroll.